adamdjbrett/podcast-doctrineofdiscovery-NEXTJS-archived/content/pages/index.md

     has_border: true
     background_color: none
   - type: form_section
-    content: |
+    content: |-
-      ## Subscribe
+      ## Ask A Question

-      Stay current and learn more by joining our email list.
+      I'm OK with any kind of questions and will answer as many as I possibly can.
     content_align: left
     form_position: right
     form_width: fifty